AkshataPuranik123/APS1050/README.md

 ## Description
 This repository contains the Soldity, JavaScript, and HTML/CSS code for a Auction Decentralized Application for deployment on the Ethereum blockchain.
 Some of the deployment code was referenced from the [Ethereum Pet Shop tutorial](https://www.trufflesuite.com/tutorials/pet-shop).
 The concepts covered in the tutorial (adoption of pets from a shop) were extended to a different application space (auctions) with different functions.

-This DApp was presented as a final project for the graduate course, APS1050 (Blockchain Technologies and Cryptocurrencies), taken at the University of Toronto.
-The executive summary for the app and the detailed instructions for launching and running the DApp on your local computer have been attached below.
+This DApp was presented as a final project for the graduate course, APS1050 (Blockchain Technologies and Cryptocurrencies), taken at the University of Toronto in the Summer of 2020.
+The executive summary for the app, detailed instructions for launching and running the dApp, and a [link to a video](https://www.youtube.com/watch?v=UfpU2Jhn3IU) outlining how the app works have been included in the repository.

 ## Folder Structure
 The important folders in the directory include:
 - `contracts`: Contains the code for the Auction smart contract
+- `documents`: Contains the executive summary and detailed set up instructions
 - `migrations`: Contains the JavaScript scripts to deploy and run migrations (adapted from the tutorial)
 - `src`: Contains the JavaScript and HTML/CSS for the front end, as well as the code that enables interaction with the smart contract
 - `test`: Contains the unit tests for the smart contract

 ## Instructions for Local Deployment
-1. Download the necessary packages (Node Package Manager, Truffle, Ganache, an IDE, Lite Server, ) - detailed instructions in tutorial file attached --> this is the same as Ethereum Pet Shop, we can borrow their insturctions
-2. Open Ganache, intialize some wallets, connect MetaMask to Ganache --> these are also in the tutorials they gave us
+1. Download the prerequisites to run the application.
+Detailed instructions for this step can be found in Sections 1 and 2 in `documents/setup_instructions.pdf`
+2. Run Ganache, and connect MetaMask to Ganache.
+Detailed instructions for this step can be found in Sections 3.1 and 3.2 in `documents/setup_instructions.pdf`
 3. Clone the repo
 ```
 $ git clone https://github.com/AkshataPuranik123/APS1050.git